DuckyCrayfish/hourglass/README.md

 #### Sleep Vote Mods

-Hourglass is compatible with mods that enable sleep voting or have sleep percentage systems like **Quark** and **Morpheus**, but conflict with the sleep feature of this mod.
-These features should either be disabled on their corresponding mods, or the Hourglass sleep feature should be disabled via the `enableSleepFeature` config option.
+Hourglass is compatible with mods that enable sleep voting or have sleep percentage systems like **Quark** and **Morpheus**, but they conflict with the sleep feature of this mod.
+These features should either be disabled in their corresponding mods, or the sleep feature in Hourglass should be disabled.
+The sleep feature can be disabled via command or file by modifying the `enableSleepFeature` option.

 #### Other Compatibility Notes